 Pursuant to the Tax Sharing Agreement by and among Mizuho related companies, MCM files and is included in various combined and unitary state and local tax returns.
 Beginning October 1, 2017, MCM files and is included in the combined MHA federal tax return.
 The Company calculates the provision for income taxes by using a separate return method, with modifications.
 Under this method, the Company assumes it is filing a separate return with the taxing authorities, thereby reporting taxable income or loss and paying the applicable tax to or receiving the appropriate refund from the lead filer(s).
 The current tax provision is the amount of tax payable or refundable on the basis of a hypothetical current year separate return with modifications.
 Deferred taxes are provided on temporary differences and on any carry-forwards that can be claimed on its hypothetical tax return(s).
 The Company assessed the need for a valuation allowance on the basis of the projected separate return results, with additional consideration for the consolidated group's capacity.
-At March 31, 2022, MCM had income tax receivables of \$38,753 and income tax payables of \$5,801 due from and to affiliates, which were recorded under other assets and accrued expenses and other liabilities in the Consolidated Statement of Financial Condition.
+At March 31, 2023, MCM had income tax payables of \$32,645 due to affiliates, which were recorded in accrued expenses and other liabilities in the Consolidated Statement of Financial Condition.